JennaLeali/JennaLealiWebsite/index.md

 <!-- JavaScript for Modal -->
 <script>
-  // Get the modal
   var modalNN = document.getElementById("myModalNN");

-  // Get the button that opens the modal var btnNN = document.getElementById("openModalNN");
+  var btnNN = document.getElementById("openModalNN");

-  // Get the <span> element that closes the modal var spanNN = document.getElementById("closeModalNN");
+  var spanNN = document.getElementById("closeModalNN");

-  // When the user clicks the button, open the modal btnNN.onclick = function() {
+  btnNN.onclick = function() {
     modalNN.style.display = "block";
   }

-  // When the user clicks on <span> (x), close the modal spanNN.onclick = function() {
+  spanNN.onclick = function() {
     modalNN.style.display = "none";
   }

-  // When the user clicks anywhere outside of the modal, close it window.onclick = function(event) {
+  window.onclick = function(event) {
     if (event.target == modalNN) {
       modalNN.style.display = "none";